 ARC’s efforts to integrate gender issues in its interventions are channeled through the project life cycle at the following entry points:

-- Furthermore, the ToR for the evaluation process of the Final Implementation Plan would be gender sensitive to ensure efficient gender sensitive monitoring and evaluation of the process.
+- Furthermore, the ToR for the evaluation process of the Final Implementation Plan will be gender sensitive to ensure efficient gender sensitive monitoring and evaluation of the process.
 It includes a Monitoring and Evaluation (M&E) system that has explicit gender-sensitive indicators for processes, outputs and outcomes.